graylog-labs/graylog-plugin-jabber/README.md

 ```

 This sets the version numbers, creates a tag and pushes to GitHub.
 Travis CI will build the release artifacts and upload to GitHub automatically.

+## License

+Copyright (c) 2014-2017 Graylog, Inc.

+This library is licensed under the GNU General Public License, Version 3.0.

+See https://www.gnu.org/licenses/gpl-3.0.html or the LICENSE.txt file in this repository for the full license text.